Justin-Insight/mymindteam.com/content/test/adult/_index.md

   main:
     parent: Test
 seo:
-  page_title: Remote Adult Tests - Get the Answers You Need
+  page_title: Remote Testing for Adults | ADHD Test | Autism Test
   meta_description: >-
     Test for autism, ADHD, dyslexia, dysgraphia, dyscalculia and other neurodivergent conditions from the comfort of home with Mind Team adult